samux6146/T420_Hackintosh/README.md

 I used clover and not opencore for compatibility reasons.

-For the install you will nead a usb flash drive with al least 8GB, a copy of the high sierra installer or the high syerra recovery image.
+For the install you will nead a usb flash drive with al least 8GB, a copy of the high sierra installer or the high sierra recovery image.

 1) Make a bootable mac os usb.
 You can follow this guide: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/ witch will tell you how to make an installer on windows, mac and linux.